SecondSkoll/bookbot/README.md

-# bookbot
+# BookBot

-Boot.Dev basic project
+This is a demo of a project structured by Boot.Dev.